 Consider Experience and Your Comfort Level

-They should also be adept at handling complex legal issues, including tax planning, disability planning, and long-term care arrangements.
+They should also be adept at handling legal issues, including tax planning, disability planning, and long-term care arrangements.
 It’s important that your attorney can provide a holistic strategy for your legal needs, taking into account your financial situation, health care requirements, and any unique circumstances, such as the need for a special needs trust or navigating housing quality of care problems.

 Confirm that the lawyer you’re considering is experienced in these areas and has a caring and understanding communication style.
 Inquire about their approach to protecting assets, drawing up legal documents like durable powers of attorney and advance directives, and their experience with nursing home care and senior housing issues.
 As we discussed earlier, ask about the number of Medicaid applications they file each year and what you can expect their process to look like in your family’s situation.